St Giles Hill

-St. Giles Hill is located on the east side of Winchester between town centre and the M3.
-The eastern slope of the hill overlooks King Alfred’s statue, the Cathedral, and the city High street.
-The southern slope has good views of St Catherine’s Hill and Twyford Down.
+St Giles Hill is located on the east side of Winchester between the town and the M3.
+The eastern slope of the hill overlooks King Alfred's statue, the Cathedral, and the city high street.
+The southern slope has good views of St Catherine's Hill and Twyford Down.

-A good view of St Giles Hill and Winchester City can be had from the Drongas on Twyford Down to the south.
 Magdalen Hill Down forms a topographic extension to the hill to the east.
-The north looks towards Winnall Moors Nature reserve.
+The north looks towards Winnall Moors Nature Reserve.

 Topographic map of the area between Winchester and Cheesefort Head.
-Map based on raw Lidar data downloaded from DAFRA.
+Map based on raw Lidar data downloaded from DEFRA (https://environment.data.gov.uk/).

 St Giles Hill lies within a large conservation area which includes Winchester Cathedral and the old city centre.